123ojp/as208223-web/docs/index.md

 ## Special Thanks
 | Name | Reason |
 | --- | --- |
-| AS18041 Taiwan Digital Streaming |  Free IPv4 & IPv6 transit in Taipei
+| AS18041 Taiwan Digital Streaming |  Free transit in Taipei
 | AS44324 MoeDove | Free transit in Taiwan & Hong Kong & Singapore & America & Canada  <br> Free VM in Singapore & Hong Kong
 | AS215828 TMW Global Networks | Free transit in Frankfurt <br>  Free VM in TMW-IX
 | AS27523 Kawaii Networks | Free transit in America <br> Free VM in America
+| AS151230 Guangdong Tongri Network Technology| Free IEPL ( Shenzhen <-> Hong Kong ) VM
+| AS209109 DataSphere | Free transit in Hong Kong <br> Free VM in DSIX
 | AS216324 Hyper Group Network Ltd | Free transit in America <br> Free VM in HNIX
-| AS151230 Guangdong Tongri Network Technology| Free IEPL ( Shenzhen <-> Hong Kong ) VM
-| AS209109  DataSphere | Free VM in DSIX
-| AS57406 Zero Distance LLC | Free VM in Zero IX SJC
+| AS204539 Axivora Connect LtD | Free transit in America <br> Free VM in America
 | AS138517 KSKB | Free VM in Poema IX
+| AS151673 CXY | Free VM in CXIX
-| AS213605 Pysio NetWork | Free VM in AKIX
+| AS213605 Pysio NetWork | Free transit in Taiwan & Hong Kong <br> Free VM in AKIX
 | <del>AS202888 ZH NETWORK LIMITED (Archived)</del> <br> AS210000 DAOport Internet Infrastructure | Free IPv6 Prefix /40
 | AS138211 MoeQing Network Service |  Free IPv6 Prefix /44
 | AS6939 Hurricane Electric |  Free transit in Taipei & Canada